 6.1.3 Do not place insulation in air spaces surrounding metal flues, chimneys or fireplaces.
-Provide the minimum clearances specified in NFPA-31, NFPA-54 or NFPA-211 or as required by local building codes.
+Provide the minimum clearances specified in NFPA 31, NFPA 54 or NFPA 211 or as required by local building codes.

 6.1.4 Inspect the roof, walls, ceilings, and attic floors to identify areas where previous or existing moisture problem has caused paint peeling, warpage, stain, visible fungus growth, rotting, or other structural damage.
-Insulation should not be installed in such areas until the owner has been informed and these conditions have been corrected and their source(s) eliminated.
+Notify the owner to correct these conditions before installing insulation.

-6.1.5 The installer shall block all openings in ceilings, floors, and sidewalls through which the insulating material may escape.
+6.1.5 The installer shall block all openings in ceilings, floors, and sidewalls through which it is possible for the insulating material to escape.
 Block all wall cavities that open into a basement or crawl space before wall insulation is installed.